 For the adventurous, a visit to ‘Emi no Mise’ in Ogimi Village is an absolute must.
 Like a crash course in Okinawan cuisine, their Longevity Meal features 14 mouth-watering dishes such as homemade golden noodles with skiikwasaa, purple sweet potato dumpling, bamboo shoots in soy broth, tempura with shrimp and fennel, and champuru (stir-fry) made with green papaya.

-If there’s one bit of advice I can give anyone thinking of going to Okinawa, it’s to be adventurous.
+If there’s one bit of advice I can give anyone thinking of going to Okinawa, or the rest of Japan for that matter, it’s to be adventurous.
 There are so many wonderful dishes that are very, very different to what we have here in Australia, so the best thing you can do is go with an open mind and be willing to try whatever is served.